1. Getting Here

 The neighbourhood between Copley Road and the hospital

-The wider setting is central Doncaster proper.
-The Wool Market is a two-minute walk in one direction, Frenchgate Shopping Centre a short walk further on, and the streets between us and the racecourse feed into the town-centre grid.
+The wider setting is central Doncaster proper, with Frenchgate Shopping Centre a short walk on and the streets between us and the racecourse feeding into the town-centre grid.
 The area is well-served by pavements and street lighting, which matters when the walk back is after dark and after a full day at the hospital.

 One practical note for anyone unfamiliar with Doncaster: Armthorpe Road and Thorne Road are the roads coming down from the DRI, but the town-centre streets around us are all short, close-set, and easy enough on foot.
 If in doubt, phone on 01302 210408 when you set off and one of the team can talk you the last few streets in.